refactorroom/pim/documents/lession_contribute/EXAMPLES.md

 }
 ```

-These examples demonstrate common patterns and best practices for contributing to the CLG logging package.
+These examples demonstrate common patterns and best practices for contributing to the pim logging package.
 Each example includes complete implementation details, comprehensive tests, and follows the established patterns in the codebase.

 Remember to:
 1. Always include tests for new functionality